benjsmyth/algorithms/sorting/bubble-sort/README.md

 END ALGORITHM
 ```
 ## Optimization
 Bubble sort can be optimized by terminating when the list has been sorted early.
-To do this, the algorithm can keep track of a Boolean variable `swapped` that checks whether or not an element was swapped during the last run through the list.
+To do this, the algorithm can keep track of a Boolean variable `swapped` that checks whether or not an element was swapped during the previous run through the list.
 At the first run when all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
 ```
 ALGORITHM bubbleSort(L):
     n := LENGTH(L)